Purpose

 - IT Training, Education, and Awareness (TEA): Develops training, education, and awareness content to inform users of their role and responsibility for security incident response.

-- OU IT, Distributed IT, and Independent System Administrators (ISA): Respond immediately to reports of cybersecurity incidents, provide swift action to notify internal stakeholders of planned containment activities, complete tasks assigned by the incident commander, server as the system-level subject matter export to support the incident commander for the duration of the incident.
+- OU IT, Distributed IT, and Independent System Administrators (ISA): Respond immediately to reports of cybersecurity incidents, provide swift action to notify internal stakeholders of planned containment activities, complete tasks assigned by the incident commander, serve as the system-level subject matter expert to support the incident commander for the duration of the incident.

 - Data Owner (Dean or Vice President): Respond immediately to reports of cybersecurity incidents and provide resources, as needed, to ensure cybersecurity incident containment occurs.